Shaka: Expansion of power and conflict with Zwide

-Shaka was able to form an alliance with the leaderless Mthethwa clan and was able to establish himself amongst the Qwabe, after Phakathwayo was overthrown with relative ease.
+Shaka was able to form an alliance with the leaders of the Mthethwa peoples and was able to establish himself amongst the Qwabe, after Phakathwayo was overthrown with relative ease.
 With Qwabe, Hlubi and Mkhize support, Shaka was finally able to summon a force capable of resisting the Ndwandwe (of the Nxumalo clan).
-Historian Donald Morris states that Shaka's first major battle against Zwide, of the Ndwandwe, was the Battle of Gqokli Hill, on the Mfolozi river.
+Shaka's first major battle against Zwide, of the Ndwandwe, was the Battle of Gqokli Hill, on the Mfolozi River.
 Shaka's troops maintained a strong position on the crest of the hill.
 A frontal assault by their opponents failed to dislodge them, and Shaka sealed the victory by sending his reserve forces in a sweep around the hill to attack the enemy's rear.
 Losses were high overall but the efficiency of the new Shakan innovations was proven.
-It is probable that, over time, the Zulu were able to hone and improve their encirclement tactics.
+It is probable that, over time, the Zulus were able to hone and improve their encirclement tactics.

-Another decisive battle eventually took place on the Mhlatuze river, at the confluence with the Mvuzane stream.
-In a two-day running battle, the Zulu inflicted a resounding defeat on their opponents.
+Another decisive battle eventually took place on the Mhlatuze River, at the confluence with the Mvuzane stream.
+In the two-day running battle, the Zulus inflicted a resounding defeat on their opponents.
 Shaka then led a fresh reserve some 70 mi to the royal kraal of Zwide, ruler of the Ndwandwe, and destroyed it.
-Zwide himself escaped with a handful of followers before falling foul of a chieftainess named Mjanji, ruler of a Babelu clan.
+Zwide himself escaped with a handful of followers before falling afoul of a chieftain named Mjanji, ruler of a Babelu clan.
 (He died in mysterious circumstances soon afterwards.)
-Zwide's general Soshangane (of the Shangaan) moved north towards what is now Mozambique to inflict further damage on less resistant foes and take advantage of slaving opportunities, obliging Portuguese traders to give tribute.
-Shaka later had to contend again with Zwide's son Sikhunyane in 1826.
+Zwide's general, Soshangane (of the Shangaan), moved north towards what is now Mozambique to inflict further damage on less resistant foes and take advantage of slaving opportunities, obliging Portuguese traders to pay tribute.
+Shaka later had to contend again with Zwide's son, Sikhunyane, in 1826.

 Shaka granted permission to Europeans to enter Zulu territory on rare occasions.
-In the mid-1820s Henry Francis Fynn provided medical treatment to the king after an assassination attempt by a rival tribe member hidden in a crowd (see account of Nathaniel Isaacs).
+In the mid-1820s, Henry Francis Fynn provided medical treatment to the king after an assassination attempt by a rival tribe member hidden in a crowd.
 To show his gratitude, Shaka permitted European settlers to enter and operate in the Zulu kingdom.
 Shaka observed several demonstrations of European technology and knowledge, but he held that the Zulu way was superior to that of the foreigners.